Outdoor Activity

 This indicator tracks participation in nature-based recreation in the Puget Sound region during winter, spring, fall and summer seasons.
 Recreational activities tracked are limited to those within the scope of Puget Sound recovery and include both passive and active recreational activities, such as wildlife-watching, fishing, bicycling, boating, and swimming.

 We measure outdoor activity in Puget Sound for 11-12 activities across five frequency options over two seasons.
-Chart shows the 2022 survey results for summer recreation (about June through September).
+Chart shows the 2024 survey results for spring recreation.
 Percentages less than 3% are not labeled.

 Key Vital Sign Indicator Results

-• The most frequent activities in 2022 were gardening/yardwork, and the use of paved and unpaved paths or trails for walking, running, and biking.
+• The most frequent activities in all years and seasons were gardening/yardwork, followed by the use of paved and unpaved paths or trails for walking, running, and biking.

-• There were no significant differences between the frequency of any summer activity between 2018 and 2022.
+• There have been no statistically significant differences between the frequency of any activities since 2018.

 Contributing Partners